vranda25/ByteVerse_SheCodes/README.md

 http://udaan.pythonanywhere.com/api/business/status/

-service/post  : Customer can post a service/book a skill, skill id must be provided (jis skill ke liye booking krni h uss skill ki id dena padegi)(POST), can view list of all his services/booking (GET) http://udaan.pythonanywhere.com/api/service/post/
+service/post  : Customer can post a service/book a skill, skill id must be provided(POST), can view list of all his services/booking (GET) http://udaan.pythonanywhere.com/api/service/post/

-service/status  :  Business can change status of a service, service id and status must be provided by default status is pending(POST) (business ko service accept krna h to “status” : “2” n decline krna h to “status” :  “3”) http://udaan.pythonanywhere.com/api/service/status/
+service/status  :  Business can change status of a service, service id and status must be provided by default status is pending(POST) http://udaan.pythonanywhere.com/api/service/status/

 “1” : pending